Koko-66/koko-66/README.md

 ### Welcome to my GitHub page! 👋

-I'm a tech enthusiast, addicted to learning and needing cosntant challenge.<br>
+I'm a tech enthusiast, addicted to learning and needing constant challenge.<br>

 A brief summary:
 - 🔭 I’m currently working on:
     -  building a set of tools to automate file-manangement tasks at work;
     -  my portfolio site;
+    -  learning DevOps
 - 🌱 I’m currently learning:
     - DevOps with AICore, including Docker, Kubernetes, Azure technologies and Terraform;
     - more about ML and AI